ikmb/gwas-qc/Readme.md

 It is not recommended to use this feature for large datasets, e.g. >50,000 samples.

+### Duplicate/Relatedness Detection

+The QC pipeline performs duplicate/relatedness testing (identity-by-state (IBS) and identity-by-descent (IBD) estimation).
+Pairwise percentage IBD values are computed from a pruned subset of linkage disequilibrium (LD) independent genetic variants.
+The expectation is that IBD = 1 for duplicates or monozygotic twins, IBD = 0.5 for first-degree relatives, IBD = 0.25 for second-degree relatives and IBD = 0.125 for third-degree relatives.
+By default, one individual is removed from each pair with an IBD value of > 0.1875, which is halfway between the expected IBD for third- and second-degree relatives.
+To keep relatives, add the `--keep_related` parameter to the nextflow call.

 ## Advanced Configuration

 ### Local and Side-wide Configuration